 MetLife Inc. (MET:US), the largest U.S. life insurer, fell the most in two months after fourth-quarter profit declined 87 percent on costs tied to lower interest rates and annuities.

 MetLife slipped 2.8 percent to $36.46 at 10:54 a.m. in New York, the most intraday since Dec.
-14. The insurer advanced (MET)less than 1 percent in the 12 months through yesterday, compared to the 13 percent gain of the Standard & Poor’s 500 Index.
+14. The insurer advanced (MET:US)less than 1 percent in the 12 months through yesterday, compared to the 13 percent gain of the Standard & Poor’s 500 Index.